 The NSW Government provides a framework for agencies to achieve value for money from their procurement activities whilst being fair, ethical and transparent.
 The following documents are relevant to all categories and steps within the procurement process.

-For further information about current procurement policy, please contact the NSW Procurement Client Support Centre.
+For further information about current procurement policy, please contact the NSW Procurement Service Centre.
 Alternatively, if you are in a government agency, please contact your local Chief Procurement Officer.

 The NSW Government's policy for procurement is set out in the NSW Government Procurement Policy Framework.
 This policy applies across all departments, statutory authorities, trusts and other NSW Government entities.
 State Owned Corporations under the State Owned Corporations Act are exempt although they are encouraged to adopt aspects of the Policy that are consistent with their corporate intent.